gifs/api/README.md

 [Example get request](http://api.gifs.com/media/import?source=https://zippy.gfycat.com/LimpingEveryHairstreak.webm&title=ClapClapClap) - try switching out the `source` with a vine link!

-#### I just made something cool with the gifs API!

-Feel free to send a push request!
-If it's awesome, we'll merge it into our [examples](https://github.com/gifs/api/tree/master/examples).

 ## Media Routes

 The media routes allows anyone to add short media from various sources including external URLs and uploading from disk.
 There is a `150mb` size and `30s` time limit for the source file and we accept the following image content types: